 Applications should be made via the jobs.ac apply button (above) by 23:59 on Tuesday 31st October 2023.
 Please reference your application “PRANS0923IK”.

 Please ensure that your application includes a CV and cover letter.
 Applicants should address the selection criteria and indicate how their background and expertise are aligned with those at NetSI and NU London.
 You may use bullet points if you wish.

+Participation in the equal opportunities section is encouraged, but voluntary.
 Applications are welcome from all sections of the community and will be judged on merit alone.
 We welcome applications from underrepresented groups.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 We may be able to offer sponsorship for this role.
 Please detail your requirements in your cover letter.